Skip to content

 List rendering

-The <For> component let's you render based on an array dynamically.
-Each time the array changes it is compared with its previous state.
-Widgets for new items are inserted while widgets associated with removed items are removed.
+The <For> component lets you render based on an array dynamically.
+Each time the array changes, it is compared with its previous state.
+Widgets for new items are inserted, while widgets associated with removed items are removed.

 tsx